pooja1845/fake-review-detector/README.md

 # 🛒 Flipkart Fake Review Detector

 An interactive web application and API that evaluates the authenticity of e-commerce reviews using Natural Language Processing (NLP) and content heuristics.
-Developed for the **Flipkart Grid 8.0 — Software Track**.

 ---